isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 *   Preparation and conduct of processing briefing, calibration and consensus exercises to panel of Assessors; and
 *   Vetting of all student write-ups for inclusion in interview administrative briefs, presentation ceremony materials, reports and papers pertaining to the LKY ARE

-**Requirements:**
+**Requirements:**&nbsp;

 1. Superintendent, Branch Head and/or extensive experience as school leader
-2. The Chief Administrator (CA) should have the credibility and ability to lead arbitration and calibration exercises which assess students' character development, strong leadership qualities and commitment to service to the community.
-They would have wide experience as Principal of one or more schools of varying profiles at the specific level of the award (Pri or Sec).
-They would have the professional knowledge to gauge candidates’ maturity and all-round excellence based on their developmental stage.
-They should also be comfortable in working with ICT tools (Excel, Word, PDF, Zoom/MS-Teams) which are used during the assessment process.
+2. The Chief Administrator (CA) should have the credibility and ability to lead arbitration and calibration exercises which assess students' character development, strong leadership qualities and commitment to service to the community.&nbsp; They would have wide experience as Principal of one or more schools of varying profiles at the specific level of the award (Pri or Sec).
+They would have the professional knowledge to gauge candidates’ maturity and all-round excellence based on their developmental stage.&nbsp; They should also be comfortable in working with ICT tools (Excel, Word, PDF, Zoom/MS-Teams) which are used during the assessment process.&nbsp;

 **Period of Engagement:**